michalk-k/ha_gui/README.md

 Each page consists of the following structure:
 * custom:mod-card - it will wrap vertical-stack to take control over its padding
-* vertical-stack (native) - allows dividing UI into vertical sections (like light switches, window statuses etc)
+* vertical-stack (HA native) - allows dividing UI into vertical sections (like light switches, window statuses etc).
+Not used on main page.
-* grid (native) - creates grid with 3 columns and an infinity number of rows.
+* grid (HA native) - creates grid with 3 columns and an infinity number of rows.
-* tiles are based on button-card template(s), which can be configured in different way, passing entity to them, extending with other templates etc
+* tiles are based on a highly configurable button-card template(s).

 # The Tile usage
-The tile uses preconfigured templates which can be added to main tail template(s).
+The tile uses preconfigured templates.
+Mostly any tile has associated one template, affecting it's major functionality, then optionally might be extended by other templates.
-Obviously, all of them may be extended by using custom-card features.
-However, there are some ready-to-use pre-configured features like entity_id:
+Obviously, all of them may be extended by using custom-card features.\

+Worth to mention, cards displaying multiple entities at once, are built from embedded custom-cards one into each other.
+As exaple:

 **Tile templates:**
 * mycustomcard - template of the tile card to be used on main page of UI.